anuragkumar/fake-job-posting-prediction/README.md

 ## Dummy Variables
 - All variables are categorical, create dummies and drop one level to avoid collinearity
 - There are many values for countries, so created dummies only if more that 100 posts in that country
-- Converted telecommuting, has_questions and has_company_logo features into numneric

 ## SMOTE: Class Imbalance
 SMOTE sampling on the training data such that even number of observations with each class.
-This funciton also does 80/20 train/test split.
+This function also does 80/20 train/test split.

 SMOTE: synethic minority over-sampling technique
-Synthesize new examples for the minority class rateher than oversample, which doesn't add any new information.
+Synthesize new examples for the minority class rather than oversample, which doesn't add any new information.

 "… SMOTE first selects a minority class instance a at random and finds its k nearest minority class neighbors.
 The synthetic instance is then created by choosing one of the k nearest neighbors b at random and connecting a and b to form a line segment in the feature space.
 The synthetic instances are generated as a convex combination of the two chosen instances a and b"

+SMOTE sampling on training data:
+- Original number of fraudulent in data is 687
+- Length of oversampled data is 26956
+- Number of real in oversampled data 13478
+- Number of fraudulent in oversampled data 13478
+- Proportion of real data in oversampled data is 0.5
+- Proportion of fraudulent data in oversampled data is  0.5

 ## Classification Models Used